 Her mind was everywhere and nowhere, all at once.
-"Yes," she managed to whisper.
-"You know I do."

-His hand was now probing her entrance, and Dec moved his mouth away from her heat to nuzzle the inside of her thigh.
-"Even knowing what I am?" he asked.
+"Yes.
+You know I do."
+His hand now probed her entrance, and he moved his mouth away from her heat to nuzzle the inside of her thigh.
+"Even knowing what I am?"
 The sharp sting of his fangs was accompanied by the smooth thrust of his fingers into her wet heat, and Maya cried out from the jolt of pleasure that shot into her pelvis.